logo

 Looks at all areas of finance, setting the budget and staffing as well as Premises and Health and Safety

 The minutes of our full Governing Body meetings are available below.
-Minutes will be uploaded to the website as and when they have been signed off by the Chair of Governors.
+Minutes will be uploaded to the website periodically, after they have been signed off by the Chair of Governors.